 A rule of thumb is the weight of your loaded backpack should not exceed 20% of your body weight.

-The lighter the pack, the better you can fit heavy hiking equipment (like sleeping bags and tents) into it.
+The lighter the pack, the better you can fit heavy hiking equipment (like these extra-large sleeping bags and tents) into it.

 According to Wikipedia, backpacks can be divided into 4 categories.
 Here’s a short description of each type to help you understand better.